 - Guidance for applicants: https://www.gov.uk/guidance/hong-kong-british-national-overseas-visa-applications

-- The Hong Kong BN(O) Visa will give BN(O) citizens the choice to apply for up to five years’ leave to remain with the right to work or study.
+- The Hong Kong BN(O) Visa route will give BN(O) status holders the choice to apply for up to five years’ leave to remain with the right to work or study.
 After these five years, they have the choice to apply for settlement (also known as indefinite leave to remain) and after a further 12 months, they will be able to apply for citizenship.

 - Following the payment of the Immigration Health Surcharge, successful applicants will have access to NHS services.

-- Children of eligibly BN(O) citizens will be able attend school if they are under 18.
+- Children of eligibly BN(O) status holders will be able attend school if they are under 18.

 - A five-year visa will cost £250 per person.
 Applicants will also be able to apply for a 30-month visa which will cost £180 per person.
 To see visa costs, visit: https://www.gov.uk/guidance/hong-kong-british-national-overseas-visa-applications#money-youll-need